FRC-Team-1710/Scouting/README.md

 #Team 1710's Scouting Operation for 2016
+This is a detailed description of our process for match scouting, how our app works, and how our data processing and displaying functions.

 ##The App
 Our scouting app is essentially a big form filled out by scouts based upon what they see in the matches.